wangshusen/CS583-2019F/webpage/index.md

 **Grading percentages**:

-- Homework 45\%
+- Homework 40\%

+- Quizzes 20\%

-- Final 15\%
+- Final 20\%

 - Project 20\%

-- Quizzes 20\%

 - Bonus (up to 10\%)

 **Late penalty**:

 - Late submissions of assignments or project document for whatever reason will be punished.
-1\% of the score of an assignment/project will be deducted per day.
-For example, if an assignment is submitted 15 days and 1 minute later than the deadline (counted as 16 days) and it gets a grade of 95\%, then the score after the deduction will be: 95\% - 16\% = 79\%.
+2\% of the score of an assignment/project will be deducted per day.
+For example, if an assignment is submitted 15 days and 1 minute later than the deadline (counted as 16 days) and it gets a grade of 95\%, then the score after the deduction will be: 95\% - 2*16\% = 63\%.

+- All the deadlines for bonus are firm.
+Late submission will not receive bonus score.

 - Dec 20 is the firm deadline for all the homework and the course project.
 Submissions later than the firm deadline will not be graded.